A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Partitioning

 An alternative is to partition according to a deterministic function over a given key; for example, a partition key of \textsc{s} considers only the subject, while a partition key of \textsc{po} considers both the predicate and object.
 Later given a triple pattern that covers the partition key (e.g., with a constant subject if the key is \textsc{s}), we can find the machine(s) storing all triples that match that pattern.
 We show some examples using different functions and partition keys in Figure~\ref{fig:partTQ} considering four machines. \textit{Range-based partitioning} assigns a range over the partition key to each function, where the example of Figure~\ref{fig:partTQ} splits \textsc{s} into [\texttt{a:1},\texttt{a:3}], [\texttt{a:4},\texttt{a:6}], [\texttt{b:1},\texttt{b:3}], [\texttt{c:1},\texttt{d:1}].
 This approach allows for range-based queries to be pushed to one machine, but requires maintaining a mapping of ranges to machines, and can be complicated to keep balanced.
 An alternative is \textit{hash-based partitioning} where we compute the hash of the partition key modulo the number of machines, where the second example of Figure~\ref{fig:partTQ} splits \textsc{p} by hash.
 This does not require storing any mapping, and techniques such as consistent hashing can be used to rebalance load when a machine enters or leaves; however, if partition keys are skewed (e.g., one predicate is very common), it may lead to an unbalanced partition.
 A third option is to apply a \textit{hierarchical-based partition} based on prefixes, where the third example of Figure~\ref{fig:partTQ} partitions \textsc{o} by their namespace.
 This may lead to increased locality of data with the same prefix~\cite{10.1145/3066911.3066915}, where different levels of prefix can be chosen to enable balancing, but choosing prefixes that offer balanced partitions is non-trivial.

 Any such partitioning function will send any triple with the same partition key to the same machine, which ensures that (equi-)joins on partition keys can be pushed to individual machines.
 Hash-based partitioning is perhaps the most popular among distributed RDF stores (e.g., YARS2~\cite{10.5555/1785162.1785179}, SHARD~\cite{10.1145/1940747.1940751}, etc.).
-Often triples will be hashed according to multiple partition keys in order to support different index permutations, triple patterns, and indeed joins across different types of partition keys (e.g, with \textsc{s} and \textsc{o} as two partition keys, we can push \textsc{s}--\textsc{s}, \textsc{o}--\textsc{o} and \textsc{s}--\textsc{o} (equi-)joins to each machine).
-When the partition key \textsc{p} is chosen, the scheme is analogous to distributed vertical partitioning\footnote{The term ``vertical partitioning'' in the context of RDF (per Section~\ref{ssec:vp}) may be misleading.
-Vertical partitioning in a relational context typically refers to splitting a table with many columns into several tables with fewer columns sharing the same primary key (a natural join over the partitions should recreate the original table).
-Horizontal partitioning refers to splitting a table with many rows into several tables with fewer rows sharing the same columns (a union over the partitions should recreate the original table). ``Vertical partitioning'' in an RDF context is actually horizontal partitioning in a traditional sense as partitioning is done by row: we can still read entire triples from each partition.} as discussed in Section~\ref{ssec:vp}.
+Often triples will be hashed according to multiple partition keys in order to support different index permutations, triple patterns, and joins (e.g, with \textsc{s} and \textsc{o} as two partition keys, we can push \textsc{s}--\textsc{s}, \textsc{o}--\textsc{o} and \textsc{s}--\textsc{o} joins to each machine).
 Care must be taken to avoid imbalances caused by frequent terms, such as the \texttt{rdf:type} predicate, or frequent objects such as classes, countries, etc. Omitting partitioning on highly-skewed partition keys may be advantageous for balancing purposes~\cite{10.5555/1785162.1785179}.

 [2]{ }